-Snow Safety is a serious matter for all families heading to the mountains.
+Snow Safety is a serious matter for all families heading to the mountains, or any winter sports location.
 And there are a number of safety precautions we all need to consider.

-Encourage them to always stay where there are lots of people, the last thing you want is for them to get inquisitive and stray, getting lost.
+Encourage them to always stay where there are lots of people.

 Most slopes are color coded as far as degree of difficulty is concerned; teach your children what their color is, and more importantly what colors to stay away from.
 Also familiarize them with other signs and their meanings to ensure they do not get into trouble.

 Also show them where they can locate ski chairs and most importantly first aid.

 It's important to ensure that your kids always have adult supervision.
 Whether that be with an instructor, parent or friend, it is crucial not to leave them unattended.
 It is also recommended not leave them in the care of older children.